sarangof/Bus-Capstone/siri_tools/README.md

 	**returns** *pandas DataFrame* of filtered records

 ##### [siri_parser](siri_parser.py)
+This module is for parsing and extracting from raw json data files.
+If called directly, the first argument required is the name of the directory where the json files are located (all contents of the directory will be processed).
+The second argument is the name of the output CSV file.
+Example: `python siri_parser.py jsons bustime_parsed.csv` will create a file `bustime_parsed.csv` after extracting these elements from each JSON.
 * *method* siri_parser.**json_to_df**(a)

     takes a single siri response json in *string* format as *a*.
 See [Data Schema](../Spark#data-schema) for translation of field names from SIRI standard.